islet-project/islet/cli/README.md

 # Command Line Interface
-ISLET provides Command Line Interface (CLI) which can explore CCA operations.
+Islet provides Command Line Interface (CLI) which can explore CCA operations.
 CLI supports both x86_64 (simulated) and aarch64.

 You can explore Attestation like below